byzantime/nested-fieldlist-bug/README.md

 However when the page is displayed the nested FieldList fields (`address_type` and `address`, belonging to `AddressForm`) contain HTML code instead of the expected values.

-This can be fixed when rendering the form by using `field.data` instead of `ield()`, but that then causes the validation to fail on the nested form fields.
+This can be fixed when rendering the form by using `field.data` instead of `field()`, but that then causes the validation to fail on the nested form fields.